 Sanitary Housing & Shipping Requirements

-Reptiles and amphibians held in captivity under the terms of this permit, must be housed under humane, safe and healthy conditions.
-Housing conditions must meet all of the following requirements:
+Reptiles and amphibians held in captivity under the terms of this permit must be housed under humane, safe, and healthy conditions.
+Housing conditions must meet all the following requirements:

 - Enclosures must be designed to provide appropriate lighting, temperatures, humidity and clean water to meet the physical requirement of the reptile or amphibian; the reptile or amphibian must be kept in complete and continuous captivity; the enclosure must restrict the entry of unauthorized persons or predatory animals; permit holder must provide fresh food and clean water to fulfill the dietary requirements of the reptile or amphibian and food and water must be presented in a manner compatible with the reptile or amphibian's particular eating habits; and, the enclosure must minimize potential danger to humans.